OK, that's a mouthful!

 2. Cognitive work is focused on cognitions or thought patterns which usually follow a model loosely based on an ABC framework.
 Initially the therapist will identify the triggers (obsessions) of your OCD, represented by ‘A’.
 These will then be used to formulate a belief represented by ‘B’ and identify your ‘C’s’ which are the consequences of holding your belief

-3. Behaviour (or exposure) work should be exercises or tasks based around your triggers, A’s, that generate a challenging but not overwhelming level of anxiety whilst at the same time showing you ways in which to tolerate that anxiety leading to a gradual desensitisation to that trigger.
-This is sometimes known as ERP or Exposure & Response Prevention since it exposes you to triggers and anxiety and gradually helps you to stop responding emotionally or behaviourally.
+3. Behaviour (ERP) work is the 'B' in REBT or CBT.
+This work should consist of exercises or tasks based around your triggers (A’s) that generate a challenging but not overwhelming level of anxiety whilst at the same time showing you ways in which to tolerate that anxiety leading to a gradual desensitisation to that trigger.
+It is called ERP (Exposure & Response Prevention) because it exposes you to triggers and anxiety and gradually helps you to stop responding emotionally or behaviourally.
 Another term is de-sensitisation.
 These tasks could be written, visual, physical, mental, imagery-based, etc. but they will have a common thread of generating anxiety.
 Much like Marmite, I'm not sure a client can be in the dark about behaviour work, i.e., if you’ve tried it, you’ll know!

 4. There will be an emphasis upon homework.
 A characteristic of CBT will be the work you do between sessions to develop a self-help mindset and encourage you to be your own therapist.
 If the therapist doesn’t set homework this would be highly unusual.